 The Threefold Rule of Prayer mentioned above.
 This pattern of Eucharist, Daily Office, and personal devotions, especially reflection, is a place to begin.
 It easily forms the basis of a Rule of Life and offers a balanced life of prayer nurturing both what is most comfortable and what will usefully stretch us.
 And while the pattern is that of the whole church, the living of it depends on the baptized person making responsible decisions in regard to their own spiritual life.
 The priest needs to bring the pattern to the attention of members.
 We do that primarily as the parish lives the Threefold Rule in its life.
-Also, by providing training and guidance that helps people live the pattern in a manner that fits their personality and circumstances.
+It's not enough to provide links to the Office on-line.
+If people are to take the life of prayer seriously, the parish needs to have a public offering of the Office on most days of the week.
+In groups and with individuals the priest can offer training and guidance that helps them live the pattern in a manner that fits their personality, gifts, and circumstances.

 Living the Church Year is the tangible way in which the parish, and each person of the parish, are helped to live in relationship to the larger Christian life of worship.
 The starting place is in looking at the Book of Common Prayer.
 Notice that over 2/3 of the book is devoted to the Holy Eucharist and the Daily Office, the services themselves and psalms, collects, and lectionaries that support the liturgies.
 So, do the Eucharist and the Offices.
-Then take note of the Calendar of the Church Year and fold into parish life the Eucharist on all Sundays and Principle Feasts (done on the day or the eve), and our two Fast days and Days of Special Devotion.
+Then take note of the Calendar of the Church Year and fold into parish life the Eucharist on all Sundays and Principal Feasts (done on the day or the eve), and our two Fast days and Days of Special Devotion.
 Finally, add in the appointed Holy Days to celebrate with Eucharist or Office.